 CVMS has no religious affiliation.
-We are committed to developing our students’ character and emphasizing a set of core values: respect for oneself, others, and the environment; compassion and empathy for others; appreciation for diversity; cooperation with others; responsibility and independence, and a broad world view focused on peace and understanding.
+We are committed to developing our students’ character and emphasizing a set of core values: respect for oneself, others, and the environment; compassion and empathy for others; appreciation of diversity; cooperation with others; responsibility and independence; and a broad world view focused on peace and understanding.
 Learn more about our philosophy and culture.

 How do students fare after they leave CVMS?

 Informal communication and formal surveys over the years indicate that CVMS graduates make an excellent academic and social transition to larger, traditional schools.
 Teachers and administrators comment very favorably on our students and consider them a great asset to their communities.
-They note superior academic preparation, enthusiasm for learning, the ability to organize schoolwork, and leadership skills, as well as kindness to others.
+They note superior academic preparation, enthusiasm for learning, an ability to organize schoolwork, leadership skills, and kindness to others.
 Our graduates find these skills valuable for college admission and later in their careers.